thiccaxe/apsdk-public/readme.md

 Run the generate_xcode_proj.bat to generate the project files.
 Build the xCode project.

 ## Runtime requirements
-With system build-in Bounjour service installed, no extra runtime requirements.
+With system build-in Bonjour service installed, no extra runtime requirements.

 # Android